 In our sample, women were just as likely as men to be interested in raises, promotions, and leadership development opportunities.
 They were also just as likely to ask for and accept leadership opportunities.

-But women expressed different reasons for turning down leadership opportunities compared to men.
-Men typically turned down positions because they didn’t want it (e.g. not interested in the role, didn’t like the supervisor, didn’t want to relocate, didn’t want to work longer hours, or didn’t get offered enough money).
+But women in the workplace expressed different reasons for turning down leadership opportunities compared to men.
+Men typically turned down positions because they didn’t want them (e.g., not interested in the role, didn’t like the supervisor, didn’t want to relocate, didn’t want to work longer hours, or didn’t get offered enough money).
 While some women shared these concerns, women also uniquely mentioned that they were not confident in their qualifications, not sure that others would support them, and were worried that they were being set up for failure.

 Unfortunately, research suggests that these concerns among women are valid.
-Studies show that organizations expect women to be more qualified than men for the same positions; and that leadership opportunities for men often come with more resources (funding, supervisor support, team size) compared to women’s opportunities.
+Studies show that organizations expect women to be more qualified than men for the same positions, and that leadership opportunities for men often come with more resources (funding, supervisor support, team size) compared to women’s leadership opportunities.